 What is a small business?

-- Must be independently owned and operated
+- They must be independently owned and operated

 - Must be physically located and run its operations within U.S territories